RafaelNH/Free-water-elimination-DTI/article/article.md

 # Introduction

-Diffusion-weighted Magnetic Resonance Imaging (DWI) is a non-invasive biomedical imaging technique that allows us to infer properties of brain tissue microstructures in vivo.
-Diffusion tensor imaging (DTI), one of the most commonly used DWI techniques, models anisotropy diffusion of tissues using a second-order tensor known as the diffusion tensor (DT) [@Basser1994-zd], [@Basser1994-hg].
+Diffusion-weighted Magnetic Resonance Imaging (DW-MRI) is a non-invasive biomedical imaging technique that allows us to infer properties of brain tissue microstructure in vivo.
+Diffusion tensor imaging (DTI), one of the most commonly used DW-MRI techniques, models diffusion anisotropy of tissues using a second-order tensor known as the diffusion tensor (DT) [@Basser1994-zd], [@Basser1994-hg].
-DTI-based measures such as the fractional anisotropy (FA) and mean diffusivity  (MD) are normally used to assess properties of brain microstructure.
+DTI-based measures such as fractional anisotropy (FA) and mean diffusivity (MD) are normally used to assess properties of brain microstructure.

-For example, FA is thought to be an indicator of different microstructural properties: packing density of axons, and the density of myelin in nerve fibers [@beaulieu2002], but also signals white matter coherence -- the alignment of axons within a measurement voxel.
+For example, FA is thought to be an indicator of different microstructural properties: packing density of axons, and the density of myelin in nerve fibers [@beaulieu2002], but also indicates white matter coherence -- the alignment of axons within a measurement voxel.
 However, because a measurement voxel can contain partial volumes of different types of tissue, these measures are not always specific to one particular type of tissue.
-For example, diffusion anisotropy in regions near the cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebral spinal fluid (CSF).
-To remove the influence of this free water diffusion contamination, the DTI model can be expanded to take into account two compartments representing the diffusion contributions from the tissue and from the CSF.
-Recently, two procedures were proposed by Hoy and colleagues to fit the free water elimination of DWI data acquired with two or more diffusion gradient-weightings [@Hoy2014-lk,].
+For example, diffusion anisotropy in regions near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebral spinal fluid (CSF).
+To remove the influence of this free water diffusion contamination, the DTI model can be expanded to take into account the contributions of free water diffusion by representing the tissue compartments with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient of 3.0 \times 10^{-3}  mm^{2}.s^{-1} .
+Recently, two procedures were proposed by Hoy and colleagues to fit this two compartment model to diffusion-weighted data acquired with two or more diffusion gradient-weightings [@Hoy2014-lk,].
-Although, these procedures are showed to provide diffusion based measures stable to different free water contamination degrees, the authors mentioned that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk,].
-In this work, we provide the first open-source reference implementation of the free water contamination DTI model fitting procedures.
+Although these procedures have been shown to provide diffusion based measures stable to different free water contamination degrees, the authors mentioned that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk,].
+In this work, we provide the first open-source reference implementation of the free water contamination DTI model.
 All implementations are made in Python based on the descriptions provided in Hoy et al.'s original article.
-For speed optimization, all necessary standard DT processing steps are done using previously optimized functions of the software project Diffusion Imaging in Python (Dipy, http://nipy.org/dipy/,  [@Garyfallidis2014-zo]) and the optimization algorithms provided by the open-source software for mathematics, science, and engineering Scipy (http://scipy.org/).
+For speed optimization, all necessary standard DT processing steps used previously optimized functions freely available with the software package Diffusion Imaging in Python (Dipy, http://nipy.org/dipy/,  [@Garyfallidis2014-zo]) and the optimization algorithms provided by the open-source software for mathematics, science, and engineering Scipy (http://scipy.org/).

 # Methods

-## Procedures Implementation
+## Implementation of fitting algorithms

 Since no source implementation was previously provided by Hoy and colleagues, our implementation relies on the equations provided in the original article.

 **Weighted-Linear Least Square (WLS).** Two errors were found in the equations describing the first proposed algorithm.
-First, the free-water adjusted diffusion-weighted signal formula (original article's Methods subsection "FWE-DTI") should be written as:
+Firstly, the free-water adjusted diffusion-weighted signal formula (original article's Methods subsection "FWE-DTI") should be written as:

 $$y_{ik} = \ln\left\{ \frac{s_i - s_0 f_k\exp(-bD_{iso})}{(1-f_k)} \right \}$$ {#eq:1}

-Second, according to the general linear least squares solution [@Jones2010-pg], the weighted linear least square solution of the free-water elimination model's matrix solution should be given as:
+Secondly, according to the general linear least squares solution [@Jones2010-pg], the weighted linear least squares solution to the free-water elimination model's matrix solution should be given as:

 $$\gamma = (W^TS^2W)^{-1}W^{T}S^{2}y$$ {#eq:2}

-Moreover, to insure that the WLS method converges to the local minima, on the second and third iteration that are used to refine the precision, the water contamination volume fraction were resampled with steps sizes of 0.1 and 0.01 instead of the step sizes of 0.05 and 0.005 suggested by Hoy and Colleges.
+Moreover, to ensure that the WLS method converges to the local minima, the second and third iterations are used to refine the precision and therefore, the water contamination volume fraction was resampled with steps sizes of 0.1 and 0.01 instead of the step sizes of 0.05 and 0.005 suggested by Hoy and colleagues.

-Similar to the original article [@Hoy2014-lk,], the WLS procedure is only used here to obtain the free water elimination model parameters intial gues for the non-linear convergence procedure (see below).
+Similarly to the original article [@Hoy2014-lk,], the WLS procedure is only used here to obtain the intial guess for the free water elimination parameters, which were then used to initialize the non-linear convergence procedure (see below).

 **Non-Linear Least Square Solution (NLS)**.
-As suggested by Hoy and Colleges [@Hoy2014-lk,], the model parameters initial guess for the non-linear convergence procedure were set to the values estimated from the WLS approach.
-To improve the speed of computation, instead of using the modified Newton's method algorithm proposed in the original article, the non-linear covergence was done using Scipy's wrapped modified Levenberg-Marquardt algorithm (the function `scipy.optimize.leastsq` of Scipy http://scipy.org/).
-To constrain the model parameters to within a plausibe range, the free water volume fraction $f$ was converted to $f_t = \arcsin (2f-1) + \pi / 2$.
-To compare the robustness of the techniques with and without this constraint, the free water volume fraction transformation was implemented as an optional feature that can be controlled through user-provided key-word arguments.
+As suggested by Hoy and colleagues [@Hoy2014-lk,], the initial guess for the non-linear convergence procedure was set to the values estimated from the WLS approach.
+To improve the speed of computation, instead of using the modified Newton's algorithm proposed in the original article, the non-linear convergence was done using Scipy's wrapped modified Levenberg-Marquardt algorithm (function `scipy.optimize.leastsq` of Scipy http://scipy.org/).
+To constrain the model parameters to within a plausible range, the free water volume fraction $f$ was converted to $f_t = \arcsin (2f-1) + \pi / 2$.
+To compare the robustness of the techniques with and without this constraint, the free water volume fraction transformation was implemented as an optional feature that can be controlled through user-provided arguments.
 In addition to the `scipy.optimize.leastsq` function, a more recently implemented version of Scipy's optimization function `scipy.optimize.least_square` (available as of Scipy's version 0.17) was also tested.
-This newer function allows solving the non-linear problem directly bounded with predefined constraints in a similar fashion to what is done in the original article, however our experiments showed that this procedure does not overcome the performance of `scipy.optimize.leastsq` procedure in terms of accuracy, and requires more computing time (see supplementary_notebook_1.ipynb for more details).
-To speed the performance of the non-linear optimization procedure, the free water elimination DTI model jacobian was analytically derived and incorporated to the non-linear procedure (for the details of the jacobian derivation see supplementary_notebook_2.ipynb).
-As an expansion of the work done by Hoy and colleagues, we also allow users to use the Cholesky decomposition of the diffusion tensor to insure that this is a positive definite tensor [@Koay2006-zo].
-Due to the increase of the model's mathematical complexity, the Cholesky decomposition is not used by default and it is not compatible with the analytical jacobian derivation.
+The latter directly solves the non-linear problem with predefined constraints in a similar fashion to what is done in the original article, however our experiments showed that this procedure does not overcome the performance of `scipy.optimize.leastsq` in terms of accuracy, and requires more computing time (see supplementary_notebook_1.ipynb for more details).
+To speed up the performance of the non-linear optimization procedure, the free water elimination DTI model jacobian was analytically derived and incorporated in the non-linear procedure (for details of the jacobian derivation see supplementary_notebook_2.ipynb).
+As an expansion of the work done by Hoy and colleagues, we also allow users to use the Cholesky decomposition of the diffusion tensor to ensure that this is a positive definite tensor [@Koay2006-zo].
+Due to increased mathematical complexity, the Cholesky decomposition is not used by default and it is not compatible with the analytical jacobian derivation.

 **Removing problematic estimates**

-For cases that the ground truth free water volume fraction is one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneuously overfit the free water diffusion signal and erroneuously induce estimates of the water volume fraction near to zero.
-To remove these problematic cases, for all voxels with standard DTI's mean diffusivity values larger than 2.7 mm^{2}.s^{-1}, the free water volume fraction is set to one while all tissue's diffusion tensor parameters are set to zero.
-This mean diffusivity threshold was adjusted to 90% of the theoretical free water diffusion value, however this can be adjusted by changing the optional input 'mdreg' in both WLS and NLS free water elimination procedures.
+For cases where the ground truth free water volume fraction is one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneously overfit the free water diffusion signal and erroneously induce estimates of the water volume fraction near to zero.
+To remove these problematic cases, for all voxels with standard DTI mean diffusivity values larger than 2.7 \times 10^{-3} mm^{2}.s^{-1}, the free water volume fraction is set to one while all other diffusion tensor parameters are set to zero.
+This mean diffusivity threshold was arbitray adjusted to 90% of the theoretical free water diffusion value, however this can be adjusted by changing the optional input 'mdreg' in both WLS and NLS free water elimination procedures.

 **Implementation Dependencies**.
-In addition to the dependency on Scipy, both free water elimination fitting procedures requires modules from the open source software project Dipy  [@Garyfallidis2014-zo], since these contain all necessary standard diffusion tensor processing functions.
-Although, the core algorithms of the free water elimination procedures are implemented here separately from Dipy, in the near future, a version of these will be incorporated as a sub-module of Dipy's model reconstruction module (https://github.com/nipy/dipy/pull/835).
+In addition to the dependency on Scipy, both free water elimination fitting procedures require modules from Dipy [@Garyfallidis2014-zo], since these contain all necessary standard diffusion tensor fitting functions.
+Although the core algorithms for the free water elimination model are implemented here separately from Dipy, a version of these will be incorporated as a sub-module of Dipy's model reconstruction module (https://github.com/nipy/dipy/pull/835).
 In addition, the implemented procedures also requires the python pakage NumPy (http://www.numpy.org/), which is also a dependency of both Scipy and Dipy.